hardik-vala/FreNetic/README.md

 >>> fwn = FreNetic("/path/to/wolf.xml") # Usually takes a few seconds
 ```

-also support gzipped XML file.
+Gzipped files are also supported.
 ```
 >>> fwn = FreNetic("/path/to/wolf.xml.gz") # Usually takes a few seconds
 ```